TheThirdOne/random-sorting/README.md

 }
 ```

 #### Best guess for Chrome's implementation

-Combining all of the hints we have extracted thus far, we can get that chrome's
+Combining all the hints we have extracted thus far, we can get that chrome's
 implementation is something like:

 ```